Starting your retail store requires lots of attention. The same goes for the opening and closing procedures you must follow daily.

 Closing Registration & Systems

-Well, the type of business you do determines how many processes it would take to close the store.
+Well, your business type determines how many processes it would take to close the store.
 For the general procedure, you can consider these points.

 - Make sure that you close all of your POS hardware.